verrazzano/docs/content/en/docs/networking/security/net-security.md

 ```
 ## TLS
 TLS is used by external clients to access the cluster, both through NGINX and the Istio ingress gateway.
-The certificate used by these TLS connections vary, see the Security section for details.
-All TLS
+The certificate used by these TLS connections vary; see [Verrazzano Security]({{< relref "/docs/security" >}}) for details.
-connections are terminated at the ingress proxy.
-Traffic between the two proxies and the internal cluster pods
+All TLS connections are terminated at the ingress proxy.
+Traffic between the two proxies and the internal cluster Pods
-always uses mTLS, since those pods are all in the Istio mesh.
+always uses mTLS, since those Pods are all in the Istio mesh.

 ## Istio Mesh
-Istio provides extensive security protection for both authentication and authorization as described here
+Istio provides extensive security protection for both authentication and authorization, as described in
-[Istio Security](https://istio.io/latest/docs/concepts/security).
+[Istio Security](HTTPS://istio.io/latest/docs/concepts/security).
 Access control and mTLS are two security
 features that Verrazzano configures.
 These security features are available in the context of a service mesh.

 A service mesh is an infrastructure layer that provides certain capabilities like security, observability, load balancing,
-etc. for services.
-Istio defines a service mesh here [Istio Service Mesh](https://istio.io/latest/about/service-mesh/).
+and such for services.
+Istio defines a service mesh here [Istio Service Mesh](HTTPS://istio.io/latest/about/service-mesh/).
-Services in the mesh have an Envoy proxy in front of the their pods, intercepting inbound and
+Services in the mesh have an Envoy proxy in front of the their Pods, intercepting inbound and
 outbound network traffic for that service.
-In Kubernetes, that proxy happens to be a sidecar running in the
+In Kubernetes, that proxy happens to be a sidecar running in
-each pod used by the service.
-There are various ways to put a service in the mesh, Verrazzano uses the
+each Pod used by the service.
+There are various ways to put a service in the mesh.
+Verrazzano uses the
-namespace label, `istio-injection: enabled`, to designate that all pods in a given namespace are in mesh.
-When a pod is
+namespace label, `istio-injection: enabled`, to designate that all Pods in a given namespace are in mesh.
+When a Pod is
-created in that namespace, the Istio control plane mutating webhook changes the pod spec to add the Envoy proxy sidecar container,
+created in that namespace, the Istio control plane mutating webhook changes the Pod spec to add the Envoy proxy sidecar container,
-causing the pod to be in the mesh.
+causing the Pod to be in the mesh.

 #### Disabling sidecar injection
-In certain cases, Verrazzano needs to disable sidecar injection for specific pods in a namespace.
+In certain cases, Verrazzano needs to disable sidecar injection for specific Pods in a namespace.
 This is done in two ways:
-first, during installation, Verrazzano modifies the `istio-sidecar-injector` Configmap using a helm override file for the Istio
+first, during installation, Verrazzano modifies the `istio-sidecar-injector` ConfigMap using a helm override file for the Istio
 chart.
 This excludes several components from the mesh, such as the Verrazzano Application Operator.
-Second, certain pods, such
+Second, certain Pods, such
-as Coherence pods, are labeled at runtime with `sidecar.istio.io/inject="false"` to exclude them from the mesh.
+as Coherence Pods, are labeled at runtime with `sidecar.istio.io/inject="false"` to exclude them from the mesh.

 ## Components in the Mesh
 The following Verrazzano components are in the mesh and use mTLS for all service to service communication.